Home » Blog » The Wildflowers of Shenandoah National Park

 Ralph Waldo Emerson wrote: “Earth laughs in flowers. “ If Emerson was right, Shenandoah National Park – with its more than 860 different species of wildflowers – positively belly laughs from late March into October!

-Starting in early spring, when the first lavender-hued hepatica and bright yellow coltsfoot bloom delicately against the cool, brown earth, and continuing through early autumn, when those same moonlit pale purples and sunny yellows reappear in asters, goldenrods, and witch hazel’s raggedy flowers, Shenandoah National Park provides display after display of nature’s spontaneous and colorful expressions of mirth – wildflowers.
+Starting in spring, when the first lavender-hued hepatica and bright yellow coltsfoot bloom delicately against the cool, brown earth, and continuing through early autumn, when those same moonlit pale purples and sunny yellows reappear in asters, goldenrods, and witch hazel’s raggedy flowers, Shenandoah National Park provides display after display of nature’s spontaneous and colorful expressions of mirth – wildflowers.

 Spring